zkamvar/zkamvar/content/blog/2023-07-26-r-universe-and-cran/index.md

 I needed to make sure that people could reliably install R packages at _any time_ regardless of whether or not they had a compiler set up.

-I use a hybrid model of the R-universe and CRAN to host in-development packages that are not on CRAN alongside their dependencies that are released to CRAN, but also require compilation via their latest release tag on GitHub.
+I use a hybrid model of the r-universe and CRAN to host in-development packages that are not on CRAN alongside their dependencies that are released to CRAN, but also require compilation via their latest release tag on GitHub.
 This provides end users with **a repository that will always contain